AlexeiDarmin/ultimate-tic-tac-toe/README.md

 # Ultimate Tic Tac Toe

-A client and react component for [Ultimate Tic Tac Toe](https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe).
+A client and react component for the Ultimate Tic Tac Toe game.
 AI coming soon.

 I'm iterating quickly on this module so I welcome any and all feedback, please open issues on github for feature requests!
 The goal is to create a go-to UTTT implementation for building bots.
-There is currently an export bug that I'm working to fix urgently, please check back in a day or two!.

 ![midgame v0.1.0](https://github.com/AlexeiDarmin/ultimate-tic-tac-toe/blob/master/src/images/screencap%20v0.1.0.png?raw=true "midgame v0.1.0")